 Calculate the amount of studs and plates needed for framing a stud wall.

-Lay out your wall by tacking two plates together so they can't move and mark out the first corner.
+Layout your wall by tacking two plates together so they can't move and mark out the first corner.
 Then proceed by hooking your measuring tape over the end of the plates, marking the first stud 3/4" less than your required spacing.
-From there on continue your layout from this mark at the required OC.
+From there on, continue your layout from this mark at the required on spacing of your studs.